opentechcommunity/open-geolens-research-notes/5_amenities_collision.md

 | Population density | Schools               | Number                       | Number                 | Number               | Number                 | Sum(Numbers)                       |
 | Population density | Public transportation | Number                       | Number                 | Number               | Number                 | Sum(Numbers)                       |
 | …                  | …                     | …                            | …                      | …                    | …                      | …                                  |
+Based on how large the numbers are, a range should be defined for positive, negative and neutral

 Here are some additional references on this topic: